lassehav-oamk/WebFrameworks2023-week-exercise2/README.md

 ```

 Notice that you must implement the DOM structure using react components.
 You are not allowed to
 create the DOM structure in the App component.
-The App component should only render the question component
-and the question component should render the question and options.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Useful Scripts for the exercise